 (B) pass an examination, administered by diplomates of the specialty board, that assesses knowledge and competence in radiation safety, radionuclide handling, treatment planning, quality assurance, and clinical use of manual brachytherapy; or

-(2) has completed
+(2) has completed:

-a structured educational program in basic radionuclide handling techniques applicable to the use of manual brachytherapy sources including the following:
+(A)a structured educational program in basic radionuclide handling techniques applicable to the use of manual brachytherapy sources including the following:

-(A) 200 hours of classroom and laboratory training in the following areas:
+(i) 200 hours of classroom and laboratory training in the following areas:

-(i) radiation physics and instrumentation;
+(I) radiation physics and instrumentation;

-(ii) radiation protection;
+(II) radiation protection;

-(iii) mathematics pertaining to the use and measurement of radioactivity; and
+(III) mathematics pertaining to the use and measurement of radioactivity; and

-(iv) radiation biology; and
+(IV) radiation biology; and

-(B) 500 hours of work experience, under the supervision of an authorized user who meets the requirements of subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements at a medical institution, involving the following:
+(ii) 500 hours of work experience, under the supervision of an authorized user who meets the requirements of subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements at a medical facility authorized to use radioactive material under subsection (rr) of this section , involving the following:

-(i) ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;
+(I) ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;

-(ii) checking survey meters for proper operation;
+(II) checking survey meters for proper operation;

-(iii) preparing, implanting, and removing brachytherapy sources;
+(III) preparing, implanting, and removing brachytherapy sources;

-(iv) maintaining running inventories of material on hand;
+(IV) maintaining running inventories of material on hand;

-(v) using administrative controls to prevent a medical event involving the use of radioactive material; and
+(V) using administrative controls to prevent a medical event involving the use of radioactive material; and

-(vi) using emergency procedures to control radioactive material; and
+(VI) using emergency procedures to control radioactive material; and

-(C) completion of three years of supervised clinical experience in radiation oncology, under an authorized user who meets the requirements of subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements, as part of a formal training program approved by the Residency Review Committee for Radiation Oncology of the Accreditation Council for Graduate Medical Education, the Royal College of Physicians and Surgeons of Canada, or the Committee on Postdoctoral Training of the American Osteopathic Association.
-This experience may be obtained concurrently with the supervised work experience required by subparagraph (B) of this paragraph; and
+(B) three years of supervised clinical experience in radiation oncology, under an authorized user who meets the requirements of subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements, as part of a formal training program approved by the Residency Review Committee for Radiation Oncology of the Accreditation Council for Graduate Medical Education, the Royal College of Physicians and Surgeons of Canada, or the Committee on Postdoctoral Training of the American Osteopathic Association.
+This experience may be obtained concurrently with the supervised work experience required by subparagraph (A)(ii) of this paragraph; and

-(D) written attestation , signed by
+(3) has obtained written attestation that the individual has satisfactorily completed the requirements in paragraph (2) of this subsection and is able to independently fulfill the radiation safety-related duties as an authorized user of manual brachytherapy sources for the medical uses authorized under subsection (rr) of this section.
+The attestation must be obtained from either:

+(A)a preceptor authorized user who meets the requirements of subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements; or

-a preceptor authorized user who meets the requirements of subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements , that the individual has satisfactorily completed the requirements of paragraph (1)(A) of this subsection or subparagraphs (A) - (C) of this paragraph and has achieved a level of competency sufficient to function independently as an authorized user of manual brachytherapy for the medical uses authorized in accordance with subsection (rr) of this section.
+(B) a residency program director who affirms in writing that the attestation represents the consensus of the residency program faculty where at least one faculty member is an authorized user who meets the requirements in subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements, and concurs with the attestation provided by the residency program director.
+The residency training program must be approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada or the Council on Postdoctoral Training of the American Osteopathic Association and must include training and experience specified in paragraph (2) of this subsection.

 (aaa) Training for ophthalmic use of strontium-90.
 Except as provided in subsection (l) of this section, the licensee shall require an authorized user of strontium-90 for ophthalmic radiotherapy to be a physician who:

 (1) is an authorized user under subsection (zz) of this section or equivalent NRC or agreement state requirements; or